landawn/abacus-common/docs/why abacus-common.md

 ##### Why Abacus-common?

 Abacus-common is a *mega-library* unlike most others.
-It contains thousands of public methods across hundreds of classes, covering nearly all common programming use cases.
+It contains thousands of public methods across tens of classes, covering nearly all common programming use cases.
 You no longer need to search multiple libraries or maintain your own `StringUtils` or `CollectionUtils` — everything is conveniently available in one place with clean, consistent, and easy-to-use APIs.